 To avoid unwanted headaches with your RV windows when you most need them to function correctly, Dave recommends being proactive and inspecting your windows about once a year.
-Start by looking at the framework, which sandwiches the window in place.
-Make sure it’s nice and snug — not loose or broken anywhere.
+He says you should start by looking at the framework, which sandwiches the window in place.
+Make sure the sealant is in there nice and snug — not loose or cracked anywhere.

-If your interior RV windows are hard to slide back and forth, check the grooves to see whether they’re clean.
+When you step inside to check that the RV windows slide back and forth properly, be sure to check the grooves to see whether they’re clean.
 If they’re not, the windows might catch and even become stuck.
 To counteract this, you can apply a healthy coating of graphite to the felt and slide the windows back and forth a few times.
 Graphite is an excellent material because it doesn’t build up or attract moisture and dust, and it can be found at any hardware store or online through numerous retailers.

-Then you’ll want to check the bottom channels of the exterior RV windows, and put graphite along the bottom edge if needed.
-As you did inside, slide each outdoor window back and forth to make sure it moves smoothly without catching on the felt.
+Then you’ll want to check the bottom channels on the outside of the windows, and apply a dose of graphite along the bottom edge if needed.
+As you did inside, slide any moving pane of the window back and forth to make sure it moves smoothly without catching on the felt.

 While you’re outside, you should also take a look at the weep holes on your RV windows.
 These are designed to keep condensation from accumulating – a vital function on any rig.
 Use a screwdriver or other flat implement to clear away anything that is stuck in the weep holes, such as debris or spider webs.
-If necessary, use an air gun to clean out the holes.
+If necessary, you can use an air gun to clean out these holes.

 And that about covers it!
 A few quick steps once a year, and your windows will last their full lifespan.
-With Dave’s expert guidance and his clear, step-by-step demonstrations, this video makes it a snap to maintain your RV windows.
-You’ll enjoy smooth-sliding windows each day, and you’ll appreciate clean weep holes and sturdy seals over the long haul.
+With Dave’s expert guidance and his clear, step-by-step demonstration, this lesson makes it a snap to maintain your RV windows.
+You’ll enjoy smooth-sliding windows each day, and you’ll appreciate clean weep holes and sturdy seals for the long haul!